 The most important reason to automate marketing is because the key to any successful business is providing a top-notch customer experience.
 In the past, purchasing decisions were typically made on factors such as price and product.
 By 2020, it’s predicted that customer experience will overtake both price and product in the buying decision process.

 Here are some simple ways to improve customer experience by automating your marketing:

 Stop mass marketing!
 Most businesses already have an established database full of useful information about their customers.
 This has probably been gathered through the CRM, ERP or past marketing activities.
 Instead of waiting for this data to go cold and become invalid, segment contacts using demographic and behavioural data.
 New product launch?
 Use historical purchasing data to target those who might be interested.
-Event in Sydney?
+An event in Sydney?
 Only target local prospects.

 Personalisation and enablement

 Use what you know about your contacts to provide a personalised experience.
 Have you considered using dynamic content?
 Some good examples include dynamic banners based on industry sector, dynamic CTAs based on location, or dynamic content based on job role.
 There’s nothing more frustrating than receiving emails about something completely irrelevant to my situation.
 So, respect your contacts and ask them what they want to hear about.
 A preference centre or regular Voice-of-Customer survey are great ways for your contacts to have their say.
 Just make sure you listen!

 It’s all about sending the right message, to the right person, at the right time.
 It seems over-simple and outdated, but it’s true.
 Understand your customer’s buying journey and ensure you’re providing the correct resource at the correct time.
 If a prospect visits your website every day for a week, maybe it’s time to reach out?
 Just signed a new customer?
 Sounds like a good time to add them to your onboarding stream.